Funny: Final Fantasy I

 - In the NES original, the revelation that the Lone King in the Western Keep is actually the Dark Elf Astos in disguise is, for some reason, punctuated with the same joyous fanfare you hear whenever you get or experience something really good.
 Evidently, the game thinks it's just awesome that you're about to lose several party members to Astos and that damned RUB spell of his.

-- The battle with Gilgamesh in the remakes:
+- The encounters with Gilgamesh in the remakes:

 "At long last!
 The ultimate sword…is…MINE!
 Now I can finally go home!
 Hey, where did YOU come from?
 Oh, you mean you were looking for the Excalibur, too?
 How rude of me.
 I mean, the four of you come all this way… Of course I’ll let you have the sword. ...I’d say you’ve been hitting the oxyale a bit hard if you believed THAT!"